kenjyco/kenjyco/setup-linux-mint-and-tips.md

         - Change "Alt-Tab switcher style" from "Icons and thumbnails" to "Window preview (no icons)"

+# Troubleshooting

+### "Missing operating system" on boot?

+Unplug the USB stick and hit `Ctrl` + `Alt` + `Delete`.

+> There may be a BIOS setting enabled to try to boot from an external USB device
+> if it's connected.
+If that device doesn't have a bootable partition, it will
+> error out.

 # TODO

 - removing prompt in Update Manager for "do you want to switch to a local